 Updating Smart Contracts

 As time goes on, smart contract requirements change.
 Often, a feature is added or a bug is found.
 But, once a smart contract has been deployed on the blockchain, it can’t be upgraded.
 The entire value proposition of a blockchain is immutability.
 Yet, in the real world, contracts change all the time.
-For example, a labor contract will change when new labor laws are introduced.
+For example, a labor contract changes when new labor laws are introduced.
 Similarly, there are many circumstances under which smart contracts change as well, such as

-1. Contract Relay
+1. Contract relay

 A contract relay forwards all incoming calls to a designated address using the DELEGATECALL opcode.

-An example implementation can be seen in this StackExchange post.
+An example implementation can be seen in this Stack Exchange post.

 The main idea is to define a fallback function that forwards all function calls.